rachfop/takomo-docs/docs/stacks/templating-with-handlebars.md

 ## Helpers

-Custom Handlebars helpers can be registered by adding `.js` files to `helpers` directory.
+Custom Handlebars helpers can be registered by adding **.js** files to the **helpers** directory.
 These files must be valid JavaScript files and export two properties: `name` and `fn`.
 The former is the name for the helper, and the latter is the actual helper function.

 #### Example

-If `helpers` directory contains a file named `to-upper-case.js` with following contents:
+If the **helpers** directory contains a file named **to-upper-case.js** with following contents:

 ```javascript title="helpers/to-upper-case.js"
 module.exports = {